5 Pointers for Flawless Hair Post-Workout

 Your workout is over and it’s time to head to the office or out with friends, but your strands are unmanageable.
 If flyaway pieces or frizz are your problem, grab a light-weight cream or pomade.
 Curly girls should opt for an edge control gel that you can use before and after your workout without gunky buildup.

-Another pro-tip for post-sweat styling is dry shampoo.
-“Apply a dry shampoo to your roots before your workout to prevent moisture from transferring from your scalp to the rest of your hair,” shares Tizzo.
+Another must-have for post-sweat styling is dry shampoo.
+“Apply a dry shampoo to your roots before your workout to prevent moisture from transferring from your scalp to the rest of your hair,” shares Tizzio.
 For darker hair colors, make sure your dry shampoo goes on clear and doesn’t create a white film on your strands.

 If you have fine or thin hair, try a style that will give some texture to strands so they don’t fall flat.
-“If you don’t have time to wash, use the cool setting on the blow dryer and blow your roots upside down to add some volume,” suggests Tizzo.
+“If you don’t have time to wash, use the cool setting on the blow dryer and blow your roots upside down to add some volume,” suggests Tizzio.
 “Another trick is styling hair in french braids before your workout to add texture to hair once your sweat session is done.”

 MORE: 7 Solutions for Your Winter Hair Accessory Woes